 Following his diagnosis, Alistair was admitted to hospital and spent over seven years battling with this illness and undergoing extensive amounts of treatment and procedures.
 He has experienced multiple chest infections, and regularly has seizures which need to be treated with medication.
 Alistair has had a tracheostomy fitted to assist him with his breathing, however this has triggered three cardiac arrests and have caused damage to his brain.

 Nevertheless, the agonizing seven-years in hospital waiting to return home was worth it.
-After a complicated discharge from hospital, Melanie our Head of Clinical Care and Julie one of our fantastic Clinical Nurses, met with the family in March.
+After a complicated discharge from hospital, our Head of Clinical Care, met with the family in March.
 The team at Helping Hands biased with multiple health care professionals and supported the family to find the perfect live-in carer for Alistair.

 Prior to Alistair being diagnosed with ADEM, he led a very fit life and worked on the farm where he grew up.
 He had led an active and busy social life with his friends.
 For Alistair, it was important for him to go home and be supported, kept safe and still be able to continue to do the things that he enjoys.
 Being an avid Beatles fan, loves watching films and always finds the time to watch his favourite show, Family Guy.
 Keeping this quality of life was important to Alistair, and his family were keen to give him all the support they could in order to provide this.